Carterton, New Zealand: Landmarks

 Historic Carterton railway station is located west of the town centre off Belvedere Road.
 The station building at the station is original, having been built when the railway opened in 1880, and has accepted passenger services ever since.
 It is currently leased from KiwiRail Network by the Wairarapa Railway Restoration Society.

 The Carterton District library was established in 1874 and is one of New Zealand's oldest public libraries.
 The library building, built in 1881, on Holloway Street is the oldest purpose built library in the country.

 The Carterton Events Centre is also on Holloway Street.
 Opened in October 2011, this state-of-the-art, multi-purpose community facility is available for community and commercial use.
 Centrally located in the Wairarapa region, the Centre provides modern, flexible, spaces for all manner of events, shows, exhibitions, meetings and community gatherings.
 Interconnection of spaces throughout the Centre allows for separation and opening up of spaces to cater for different needs.
 The Events Centre belongs to the Carterton community, through the Carterton District Council.

+Carrington Park in High St was established in the late 19th century and contains several recreational facilities such as children's play areas, a skate park and BBQ area.
+The band rotunda is a Heritage New Zealand Category 2 historic place and an example of Edwardian architecture.
+It dates to 1911–1912 and was built to mark King George V's coronation.

 Carterton's Memorial Square is on the corner of High Street and Park Road and holds Carterton's World War One memorial, positioned centrally.
 The red granite pillar, apparently broken off at the top, symbolising the lives cut short by the war.
 The memorial was unveiled on 13 February 1921 by Minister of Internal Affairs George Anderson.
 Since the 1930s, Memorial Square has been administered under an act of parliament – the Carterton and District Memorial Square Act (1932).

 On Sundays, from 22 February 2015, the Square began to host Carterton Farmers' Market.
 This weekly produce and craft event was born of the 2014 Place Making Carterton project, initiated by the Carterton District Business (Inc) group and Carterton District Council.

 Located 10 minutes from the Square is Stonehenge Aotearoa, built by members of The Phoenix Astronomy Society, it is a modern adaptation (opened in 2005) of the Stonehenge ruins on the Salisbury Plain of England.

+Economy

+The Carterton District has a modelled gross domestic product (GDP) of $444 million in the year to March 2024, 0.1% of New Zealand's national GDP.
+The GDP per capita is $42,406, ranking 58th out of 66 territorial authorities.